SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

     creating a root entity instance and related instances of a child entity in one EML request).
 Long and short forms are also available for other EML statements.
+>-  The [`SET FIELDS WITH`](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abapmodify_entity_entities_fields.htm#!ABAP_VARIANT_4@4@) addition is available as another field specification option.
+However, it has limitations that you should be aware of.
+It can cause syntax warnings.
+Check the documentation.
+It is recommended that you use `FIELDS ...
+WITH` and `FROM`.

 The following EML statement combines multiple operations in one EML request.
 It demonstrates the use of `%cid` and